HKstetman/HSCL/README.md

 1. **Insufficient intra-modal interaction**, which limits the model's ability to capture fine-grained emotional information within each modality.
 2. **Modality asynchrony**, which causes language, audio, and visual signals to express emotional information at different temporal rhythms.

 The method combines feature decoupling, attention-based multimodal fusion, and hierarchical structure consistency learning.
-The consistency constraints are applied to both the original features and the reconstructed features.

 ## Contents